slonigiraf/whitepaper/slonigiraf/ENG.md

 ### SLON Token Initial Distribution

 As previously noted, there is minimal possibility of issuing tokens to governments, so private businesses will drive the education reform.
 With several private businesses already established and closely linked to school administrators, it's more advantageous to collaborate with them for SLON token distribution rather than compete for school funding.
 The SLON tokens are designed to be interchangeable, so distributing them to selling partners should provide the right incentives for them to sell the tokens to schools, instead of holding onto them in anticipation of other companies to do all the marketing.

+Furthermore, the open-source nature and lack of patent protection for the Slonigiraf project means incentives should be structured so that companies considering creating similar tokens would instead choose to become a sales partner for SLON tokens, rather than issuing and promoting their own.

 There are several factors to consider in building this system.
 Firstly, the price of SLON is rigid because its value is what drives educational organizations to purchase the token.
 Schools and universities cannot afford to purchase cheap tokens as it would disrupt the underlying economy of their educational process and render the system ineffective.
 It is therefore intended that schools buy SLON tokens at a price of approximately 0.01 USD per token.